 You have discovered a "Russian doll" of companies - unfortunately it's a common situation!
 You need to proceed with importing the shareholder companies until you reach one with only natural-born persons as shareholders.
 Then perform the AML compliance workflow on each entity, starting with the furthest from the original entity and linking each completed CDD into the next.

 Q. The second company is not one of my clients, so I cannot complete the AML compliance workflow on it.
 How do I perform CDD on the owners of the second company, so as to fulfill my obligations to perform CDD on my client company?

 Option 1 (recommended): Even though it's not your client, we recommend importing the company on our $5 AML only subscription, this will quickly bring through the director & shareholder information and enable you to perform CDD, which can then be linked back to your client entity.

-Option 2: Alternatively, the owners of the second company can be added as associated parties of the first company in order for them to be selected as CDD Candidates in your client's AML workflow.
+Option 2: Alternatively, the owner/s of the second company can be added as an associated party of the first company, which will enable them to be selected as CDD Candidate/s in your client's AML workflow.